Large deviations in the many-body localization transition: The case of the random-field XXZ chain: Conclusions and outlook

 By studying the model in two different computational bases provides another way to probe the limitations of our method.
 In particular, we examined how the structure of random initial conditions differs in the spin and Anderson bases.
 This difference gives rise to significant finite-size effects at intermediate disorder.
 Nevertheless, the overall physical picture remains robust and consistent with recent findings.
 Notably, the finite-size phase diagram obtained in the Anderson basis closely matches the results of Refs.~\cite{colbois_interaction-driven_2024, colbois_statistics_2024}, where alternative approaches based on real space observables—such as longitudinal spin-spin correlation functions—were employed.

 Surprisingly, in our case, finite-size effects manifest differently than in the random-field Ising model in a transverse field previously studied in Ref.~\cite{biroli_large-deviation_2024}.
 In that model, the method yields a critical disorder strength for the MBL transition that remains approximately stable with increasing system size.
 In contrast, in the present study, we observe a systematic drift of the critical disorder strength for the MBL transition towards lower values as the system size $L$ increases.
 Simultaneously, the apparent boundary of the ergodic phase shifts towards higher disorder strengths with growing $L$.
 This concomitant trend suggests that the two crossover lines may ultimately merge into a single critical line in the thermodynamic limit, signaling a direct transition from the ergodic phase to the MBL phase.
 In this scenario, the broad intermediate regime---where delocalization is mediated by rare, system-spanning resonances---would then correspond to a finite-size prethermal crossover that disappears at large $L$, as proposed in Ref.~\cite{morningstar_avalanches_2022}.
-The origin of the discrepancy between the finite-size behavior observed here and in Ref.~\cite{biroli_large-deviation_2024} is both intriguing and not yet understood.
+The origin of the discrepancy between the finite-size behavior observed here and in random-field quantum spin chain studied in Ref.~\cite{biroli_large-deviation_2024} is both intriguing and not yet understood.
+At the level of microscopic ingredients, the most prominent distinction between these systems is the presence of a conserved $U(1)$ symmetry in the XXZ chain, which suggests that symmetry may play a role in shaping the structure of resonant processes and, consequently, the finite-size scaling behavior.
 Further investigation is necessary to clarify the mechanisms behind these differing trends.
 In particular, it would be highly interesting to investigate whether the finite-size effects reported here can be interpreted within the framework of the renormalization-group flow recently proposed in Refs.~\cite{RG_AM, RG_XXZ}.